Giovanni Vio

-Gianni Vio (born 6 April 1953) is an Italian football coach who is currently a set piece coach at Championship club Watford.
+Giovanni Vio (born 6 April 1953) is an Italian football coach who is currently a set piece coach at Championship club Watford.
 He was previously employed as the set piece coach of Premier League club Tottenham Hotspur, leaving in the summer of 2023.

-Previously, Vio often worked with former Italy and Inter Milan player Walter Zenga, when he was in charge at clubs such as Catania, Palermo and Cagliari.
+Previously, Vio often worked with former Italy and Inter player Walter Zenga, when he was in charge at clubs such as Catania, Palermo and Cagliari.

 During his time at Catania, Vio earned the nickname 'the little wizard' as 17 of the team's 44 goals that season came from set pieces.